quickfixgo/examples/cmd/executor/README.md

 # Executor
 Executor is a FIX acceptor service that fills every limit order it receives.

+(Note: it will reject any non-limit order type)

 ## Features
 * Accept any canonical `NewOrderSingle` message for an instrument, with the instrument symbol consisting of an arbitrary string